-- 1. Your resume in a Word document - 2.
-The type of career you are seeking - 3.
-The geographic location you desire to work - 4.
-The pay you desire (be realistic) For more information contact John Owens at (760) 468-5814 or john.owens@iifdata.com.
-WIT, from page 1 bers will be offering input to the planners for scenario development.
-Thev will later evaluate the scenario and participate in the hot wash, providing input to the inspection report.
+- 1. Your resume in a Word document

+- 2. The type of career you are seeking

+- 3. The geographic location you desire to work

+- 4. The pay you desire (be realistic)

+For more information contact John Owens at (760) 468-5814 or john.owens@iifdata.com.

+News WIT, from page 1 bers will be offering input to the planners for scenario development.
+They will later evaluate the scenario and participate in the hot wash, providing input to the inspection report.
 The WIT members are so important because they're subject matter experts, swornin by the wing commander, explained Maj.
-Denny Park, 445th Airlift Wing director of inspections.
+Denny Park.
+445th Airlift Wing director of tion program, outside agencies evaluated operational readiness exercises and inspections.
+The new system gives commanders more control and is less resource-intensive.
+In addition to the major exercises, the WIT will also complete eight by-law and two no-notice inspections. covering everything from sexual assault prevention and response to trafficking in persons, during cal- Photos by Tech.
+Sgt.
+Frank Oliver Master Sgt.
+Caroline Sussman, 89th Airlift Squadron loadmaster, trains on chemical, biological, radiological and nuclear defense (CBRN) techniques while preparing for a training flight Oct.
+4, 2014.
+CBRN is protective measures taken in situations in which any of these four hazards are present.
+Sussman is wearing a filtered breathing apparatus and is covered in plastic while outside the aircraft, to protect against any falling contaminants. inspections.
 All team members complete a training course prior to serving.
-Members learn how to apply the observe, evaluate and report process, enabling them to provide the commander a clear, unbiased assessment of the wing's readiness to perform its mission. falling contaminants.

-Before the inception of the commander's inspec-
+Members learn how to apply the observe, evaluate and report process, enabling them to provide the commander a clear, unbiased assessment of the wing's readiness to perform its mission.
+Before the inception of the commander's inspecendar year 2015.